 The Best of Texas Road Trip: 10 Places That You Must Visit

-There's so much variation in places that if you really want to see Texas, you would need to spend time in each region.
+There's so much variation in places that if you want to see Texas, you must spend time in each region.
 And there are dozens of fun "best of" specialty trips that you can create: barbecue, wineries, bluebonnet trails, distilleries, shopping, and high school football games.
 Ah, where to start?

-I started to list some of my favorite places and then realized that I have the opposite problem: I'm not sure where to end it.
+I started listing some of my favorite places and then realized that I have the opposite problem: I'm unsure where to end it.
 I needed to keep it simple.
-Down the line, I may start to do some specialty lists but first things first: my Top 10 places to go in Texas arranged in road trip order:
+Down the line, I may start to do some specialty lists but first things first: my Top 10 Texas Road Trip places arranged in trip order:

 If you go to Palo Duro, you are right near Amarillo so I have a few other suggestions.
 Some are campy but you should know that I love that.
 Scroll on if you don't: